ltn18/SafeQ/FirebaseSetup.md

 ### Project Setup
-`Use an exisitng project`: this will let firebase use the project you are developing `abcde-f01f0 (abcde)`: this is an example of a default Firebase project for the directory
+`Use an exisitng project`: this will let firebase use the project you are developing `abcde-f01f0 (abcde)`, which is an example of a default Firebase project for the directory
 ![image](/public/firebaseSetup/project-setup.PNG)

 ### The following are customized for your choices on the services you picked earlier.